libp2p/js-libp2p-interfaces/README.md

 The purpose of this interface is not to reinvent any wheels when it comes to dialing and listening to transports.
 Instead, it tries to uniform several transports through a shimmed interface.

-The API is presented with both Node.js and Go primitives, however, there is not actual limitations for it to be extended for any other language, pushing forward the cross compatibility and interop through diferent stacks.
+The API is presented with both Node.js and Go primitives, however, there are no actual limitations for it to be extended for any other language, pushing forward the cross compatibility and interop through diferent stacks.

 # Modules that implement the interface